yakkl/yakkl.com/hugo/content/privacy.md

 ### 3.1 User Information

 In order to use the Platform, our Customers and their End Users may be required to register for an account to login to the Platform.
-Yakkl.com collects an End User’s name and email address when the individual registers for an account (“**User Information**”).
-Yakkl.com uses the User Information to:
+Yakkl collects an End User’s name and email address when the individual registers for an account (“**User Information**”).
+Yakkl uses the User Information to:

 * Provide, operate, maintain and improve the Platform;
 * Send technical notices, updates, security alerts and support and administrative messages;